sentinelsat/sentinelsat/CONTRIBUTE.rst

 - ``sentinelsat`` is meant to be a Pythonic client to the `Copernicus Open Access Hub <https://scihub.copernicus.eu/dhus>`_ and other manifestations of  the `Data Hub System (DHuS) <http://sentineldatahub.github.io/DataHubSystem>`_.
 - ``sentinelsat`` should interface the functions of DHuS where possible, rather than replicating them in Python.
-- all code must be Python 3 compliant but we strive for backwards compatability with Python 2 where possible
+- all code must be Python 3 compliant but we strive for backwards compatibility with Python 2 where possible

 Contributing
 ============